jirapongse/katacoda-scenarios/esdk-docker/step1.md

-# Build the Elektron SDK Docker Image (30 minutes)
+# Build the Elektron SDK Docker Image
 In this step, we will build the Elektron SDK Docker image from the [Dockerfile](https://github.com/Refinitiv-API-Samples/Article.EMA.ETA.Docker) available on GitHub.

 In short, the script in the Dockerfile will do the following: